Encore: Originally published Dec 6, 2018. Updated March 14, 2021

 We’ve had lots to say already about the importance of responding to Google reviews of all kinds, while maintaining HIPAA compliance.
 Positive reviews should be responded to appreciatively, while negative reviews need a generalized and caring response.

-Sometimes, however, you’ll see a review posted to your Google listing that makes your jaw clench with the injustice.
-These are more than negative.
+But sometimes you’ll see a review posted to your Google My Business listing that makes your blood boil with the injustice.
+These reviews are more than negative.
 They are downright libelous or disingenuous, fake, or otherwise illegitimate and unfair.
 It’s one thing to feel like you had a negative experience.
-But it’s another entirely to cross the line.
+But these are another thing entirely.
+These reviews cross the line.
 Particularly, when someone is in breach of the Google Terms of Service, it’s not enough to reply.
-You need to try and get that review removed.
+It is important to do everything you can to try and get that review removed.

-Your protection against reviews that go beyond the pale of fair is the Google Terms of Service (TOS).
+Your protection against unfair and illegitimate reviews is the Google Terms of Service (TOS).
 Reviews that Google forbids are ones that are: